Chicago Tylenol murders: Copycats

 Hundreds of copycat attacks involving Tylenol, other over-the-counter medications, and other products also took place around the United States immediately following the Chicago deaths.

-Three more deaths occurred in 1986 from tampered gelatin capsules.
+Three more deaths occurred in 1986 from gelatin capsules.

-A woman died in Yonkers, New York, after ingesting "Extra-Strength Tylenol" capsules laced with cyanide.
+Diane Elsroth, 23, died in Yonkers, New York, after ingesting Extra-Strength Tylenol capsules laced with cyanide.

 Excedrin capsules in Washington state were tampered with, resulting in the deaths of Susan Snow and Bruce Nickell from cyanide poisoning and the eventual arrest and conviction of Bruce Nickell's wife, Stella Nickell, for her intentional actions in the crimes connected to both murders.

 That same year, Procter & Gamble's Encaprin was recalled after a spiking hoax in Chicago and Detroit that resulted in a precipitous sales drop and a withdrawal of the pain reliever from the market.

 In 1991 in Washington state, Kathleen Daneker and Stanley McWhorter were killed from two cyanide-tainted boxes of Sudafed, and Jennifer Meling went into a coma from a similar poisoning but recovered shortly thereafter.
 Jennifer's husband, Joseph Meling, was convicted on numerous charges in a federal Seattle court regarding the deaths of Daneker and McWhorter and the attempted murder of his wife, who was abused during the Melings' marriage.
 Meling was sentenced to life imprisonment and lost an appeal for a retrial.

-In 1986 a University of Texas student, Kenneth Faries, was found dead in his apartment after succumbing to cyanide poisoning.
+In 1986, University of Texas student Kenneth Faries was found dead in his apartment after succumbing to cyanide poisoning.
 Tampered Anacin capsules were determined to be the source of the cyanide found in his body.
-His death was ruled as a homicide on May 30, 1986.
-On June 19, 1986 the AP reported that the Travis County Medical Examiner ruled his death a likely suicide.
+His death was ruled a homicide on May 30, 1986.
+On June 19, 1986, the AP reported that the Travis County Medical Examiner ruled his death a likely suicide.
 The FDA determined he obtained the poison from a lab in which he worked.

 Johnson & Johnson response

-Johnson & Johnson received positive coverage for its handling of the crisis; for example, an article in The Washington Post said, "Johnson & Johnson has effectively demonstrated how a major business ought to handle a disaster".
+Johnson & Johnson received positive coverage for its handling of the crisis: an article in The Washington Post said, "Johnson & Johnson has effectively demonstrated how a major business ought to handle a disaster".
 The article further stated that "this is no Three Mile Island accident in which the company's response did more damage than the original incident", and applauded the company for being honest with the public.

 In addition to issuing the recall, the company established relations with the Chicago Police Department, the FBI, and the Food and Drug Administration.
 This way it could have a part in searching for the person who laced the capsules and they could help prevent further tampering.

 While at the time of the scare the company's market share collapsed from 35 percent to 8 percent, it rebounded in less than a year, a move credited to the company's prompt and aggressive reaction.
-In November, it reintroduced capsules in a new, triple-sealed package, coupled with heavy price promotions and within several years, Tylenol had regained the highest market share for the over-the-counter analgesic in the US.
+In November, it reintroduced capsules in a new, triple-sealed package, coupled with heavy price promotions.
+Within several years, Tylenol regained the highest market share for the over-the-counter analgesic in the US.